EXCLUSIVE-Olympics-Belarusian sprinter says she was taken to airport against her wishes, will not return home | Politics

 The Belarusian Olympic Committee did not immediately respond to a request for additional comment.
 A Reuters photographer witnessed the athlete standing next to Japanese police.

-"I think I am safe," she said.
+"I think I am safe," Tsimanouskaya said.
 "I am with the police."
 A police officer at Haneda airport said they were with a female Olympic athlete from Belarus at Terminal 3.

 A source at the Belarusian Sport Solidarity Foundation, which supports athletes jailed or sidelined for their political views, said Tsimanouskaya planned to request asylum in Germany or Austria on Monday.
-Tsimanouskaya filmed a video that was published on Telegram by the Belarusian Sport Solidarity Foundation, in which she asked the International Olympic Committee to get involved in her case.
+In a video published on Telegram by the Belarusian Sport Solidarity Foundation, Tsimanouskaya asked the International Olympic Committee to get involved in her case.

-The IOC did not immediately respond to requests for comment.
+An IOC spokesperson said the governing body had seen media reports and was looking into it.
+The spokesperson said it had asked Belarus' Olympic committee for clarification.
 COACHES' 'NEGLIGENCE'

 Tsimanouskaya, 24, said coaching staff had come to her room on Sunday and told her to pack.
 She was taken to the airport before she could run in the 200 metres and 4x400 metres relay on Thursday.
 She said she had been removed from the team due "to the fact that I spoke on my Instagram about the negligence of our coaches".